Skip to Content

 If you observe your seedlings have grown too tall and skinny, they can be described as leggy.
 They may even be pale and yellow.
 They would also not be quite bushy.
 In the gardening world, being tall does not indicate health.
 Seedlings that are thick and stocky are considered to be healthy.

-Beginners might have some trouble identifying leggy seedlings, but they will get better with time.
+Beginners might have trouble identifying leggy seedlings, which will improve with time.
 Also, leggy seedlings are common and can be saved easily, so do not worry.

 What Causes Leggy Seedlings?